-After seeing a mental health professional, you have finally decided to register your pet as an emotional support pet.
+After seeing a mental health professional, you have finally decided to document your pet as an emotional support animal.
 According to Kentucky emotional support animal laws, your animal is never "official" until you have a certifiable emotional support animal (ESA) letter from a licensed medical provider.
 Maybe your pet helps offset panic attacks, anxiety, or depression.

 Whatever the reason, you never have to explain the diagnosis behind your emotional support pet or service animal as long as the state officially recognizes them as an emotional support animal.